tayloraswift/swift-png/README.md

 > Wait, MaxPNG lets you skip `IDAT`???
 Why would you ever want to do that?

-By default, MaxPNG will decode the image pixel data, but if you pass `PNGDataIterator.init()` an empty array in its `look_for:[PNGChunkType]` field, it will ignore the pixel data chunks.
+By default, MaxPNG will decode the image pixel data, but if you pass `PNGDecoder.init(path:look_for:)` an empty array in its `look_for:[PNGChunkType]` field, it will ignore the pixel data chunks.
 Sometimes you want to do this if, for example, you just want to get the dimensions of the PNG file.
 Decoding the pixel data we don’t care about would just be a waste of time.

 > Does MaxPNG do gamma correction?